 Joe joined Watsi on December 21st, 2017.
 Two years ago, Joe became the 3275th member to automatically support a new Watsi patient every month.
-Since then, 2,435 more people have become monthly donors!
-Joe's most recent donation traveled 8,700 miles to support Karen, a toddler from Tanzania, to fund knee surgery.
+Since then, 2,553 more people have become monthly donors!
+Joe's most recent donation traveled 8,500 miles to support Hannah, a mom of two young children from Kenya, to fund a mastectomy.

 Karen is a two-year-old child from Tanzania, who is the last born child in a family of four children.
 Karen’s father works at a mine while her mother works as a storekeeper at a local school.
 Through their income, they are able to support their family's basic needs.
 Karen was diagnosed with bilateral genu varus, meaning her legs curve outward.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, she struggles to walk.
 Our medical partner, African Mission Healthcare, is requesting $838 to fund corrective surgery for Karen.
 The procedure is scheduled to take place on February 13th.
 Treatment will hopefully restore Karen's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
 Karen’s father says, “Please help my daughter get this treatment so that she will be able to walk well without pain.”